Skip to content

 AI Risk Register Template

-This register provides a starting point for organisations to identify, assess, and manage risks associated with the use of AI.
-Each entry includes example control measures, while columns for likelihood, residual risk, and risk owner are left blank for organisations to complete based on their context.
+This register provides a starting point for organisations to identify, assess and manage risks associated with the use of AI.
+Each entry includes example control measures, while columns for likelihood, residual risk and risk owner are left blank for organisations to complete based on their context.

-How to Use This Page
+How to Use This Template

 AI Risk Register